Conquering Resistance: How to Tackle Tasks When You Just Can’t Start

 Additionally, self-compassion can help reduce the fear of failure, a common trigger of resistance, by allowing you to approach tasks with a growth mindset rather than a perfectionist attitude.

-Related Articles: Why a Growth Mindset is Crucial for Achieving Your Goals and Enjoying Life
+Related Blog: Why a Growth Mindset is Crucial for Achieving Your Goals and Enjoying Life

 Takeaway: Shift Your Inner Dialogue